Auto-regulation and RPE-based Training

 RPE stands for rate of perceived exertion.
 Originally, the RPE scale was invented to measure exertion during physical activity such as endurance exercise, with a range of 1 to 20.

-In strength training, Mike Tuscherer popularized the use of RPE by adjusting the scale to the range of 6 to 10, as anything below 6 is considered a warm-up weight that is too light to cause any significant training effects.
+In strength training, Mike Tuscherer, the founder of Reactive Training Systems, popularized the use of RPE by adjusting the scale to the range of 6 to 10.
+Anything below 6 is considered a warm-up weight, that is, too light to cause any significant training effects.

-Auto-regulation is a way of training that allows the lifter to dictate the load to be used in a given exercise based on their ability to perform that day.
+Auto-regulation is a training method that allows the lifter to choose the load for a given exercise based on their ability or readiness to perform that day.

-This approach aims to maximize performance by accounting for life factors such as stress, poor recovery, inter-session fatigue and even fatigue accumulated during a single workout (between exercises).
-It gives us the freedom to train according to how we feel that day, but still under the prescribed target intensity.
+This approach aims to maximize performance by accounting for life factors such as stress, poor recovery, inter-session fatigue and even fatigue accumulated during a single workout, in between exercises.

 The RPE scale that is popular amongst strength lifters today is as follows: